28 Feb Wild Blueberries: The Perfect Post-Festive Fruit

 Blueberries are excellent sources of dietary fiber that is helpful in promoting a healthy digestive tract and reducing symptoms of constipation and irritable bowel syndrome.
 A serving of blueberries will help you to reach your recommended daily dietary fiber intake.
 By containing less fructose than fruits like apple and mango, berries help to prevent gastric gas and bloating – making it an ideal fruit for post-heavy meals.

-Blueberries are also rich in a variety of vitamins and minerals including manganese, vitamin C, and vitamin K As you would know, vitamin C is an antioxidant that boosts your immunity.
+Blueberries are also rich in a variety of vitamins and minerals including manganese, vitamin C, and vitamin K As you would know, vitamin C is an antioxidant vitamins that boosts your immune system.
 Increasing your intake of vitamin Cs can help to reduce the chances of you falling sick after this festive period.
 Manganese help the body to digest proteins, carbohydrates and fats (cholesterol), playing a pivotal role in many chemical processes including metabolism.

 Besides the high nutritional value, they are useful in enhancing insulin sensitivity and regulating blood sugar level.
 If you have consumed high amounts of alcohol, sugary drinks and snacks during the past few weeks, consuming more blueberries can help to bring your body back to balance.